opentaps/open-climate-investing/book/New-Asset-Classes.md

 ![Projected Growth of Voluntary Carbon Markets, McKinsey & Co.](images/McKinsey-voluntary-carbon-markets-size.png)

+We might one day call this "the chart that launched a thousand startups."

 But is it real?

 Part of it depends on what "Commitments" means.
 Are they commitments to buy voluntary carbon offsets?
 Net zero commitments from companies which could be fulfilled by voluntary carbon offsets?
 Which must be fulfilled by voluntary carbon offsets because alternative decarbonization options are not available?
 [I've asked McKinsey](https://twitter.com/opentaps/status/1494439046327668737)--hopefully they'll write back and let us know.